Areas of Focus

 Experiential opportunities include courses in trial advocacy, where students hone their skills in fact analysis, client counseling and motion drafting, and the Criminal Defense Clinic, which collaborates with pro bono attorneys, nonprofit groups and public defender offices to make a positive difference in the community.
 Externships with the Los Angeles County District Attorney's Office and other high-profile organizations offer invaluable work experience and an uncommon view into the role of lawyers in and around criminal courthouses.

 Students also engage with UCLA Law's impactful centers of scholarship and advocacy.
-The Criminal Justice Program regularly partners with the Bail Project to effect meaningful change in communities burdened by unaffordable bail.
+The Criminal Law and Policy Consortium regularly partners with the Bail Project to effect meaningful change in communities burdened by unaffordable bail.
 And the Prison Law and Policy Program and Transnational Program on Criminal Justice host symposia and other events featuring luminaries in the field.

 Centers of Excellence